gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 Example of a clear message: "Your profile picture has been changed successfully."

-Notifications should be located at the top of the page, or wherever is most convenient and visible for the user.
+System messages should be located at the top of the page, or wherever is most convenient and visible for the user.

 ### When to Use